-We also mention that one of the strength of our method is that it gives an explicit definition of $H^A$.
+We also mention that one of the strengths of our method is that it gives an explicit definition of $H^A$ which is suitable for computations.
 This point is crucial in order to study the excursions of $(\xi_{\upsilon})_{\upsilon \in \mathcal{T}_H}$ from $x$.
 Our result shows that the height function of the subordinate tree $\mathcal{T}^\mathcal{L}_H$ can be constructed in terms of functionals of $(\rho , W,\Lambda)$, and that $A^{-1}$ defines an exploration of $\mathcal{T}_H^{\mathcal{L}}$ compatible with the order induced by $H$.
 Property (i') will be a consequence of our previous results (i), (ii) and Section \ref{section:treeStructureLocalTime} is mainly devoted to the proof of (ii').
-The main difficulty to establish (ii') comes from the fact that, as already mentioned, the height process of a Lévy tree is not Markovian in general.
+The main difficulty to establish (ii') comes from the fact that, as we already mentioned, the height process of a Lévy tree is not always Markovian.
 To circumvent this difficulty, the proof of (ii') relies on the computation of the so-called marginals of the tree associated with $H^A$.
-The proof of (ii') makes use of all the machinery developed in previous sections as well as standard properties of Poisson random measures, and it crucially relies on fine properties of the additive functional $A$.
+In particular, it makes use of all the machinery developed in previous sections as well as standard properties of Poisson random measures.